This post may contain affiliate links. Please see my disclosure policy.

 Cheesecake fans, you’re in for a treat with this ultra decadent caramel cheesecake!
 Each bite is a delicious combination of rich caramel sauce, ultra creamy vanilla cheesecake, and buttery graham cracker crust.

 If you’re new to making cheesecake at home, this recipe is simple and straightforward – no foil, no water bath, just pure cheesecake bliss!
-Full photo guidance provided below.
+Step-by-step photos provided below.

-• Arrowroot starch – A touch of starch helps stabilize the batter and prevents the cheesecake from cracking while baking or cooling.
-You can also use cornstarch.
+You’ll also need arrowroot starch or cornstarch.
+As I’ve learned through my recipe testing, a touch of starch helps stabilize the batter and prevents the cheesecake from cracking while baking or cooling.

 Tips for Cheesecake Success

-Careful Mixing – Mix the filling on the lowest speed (stir) of a stand mixer fitted with a paddle attachment, just until combined.
+Mix filling carefully.
+Mix on the lowest speed (stir) of a stand mixer fitted with a paddle attachment, just until combined.
 To avoid overmixing, frequently scrape down the bowl with a rubber spatula.

 Love salted caramel?
 Find more inspiration in my collection of caramel desserts!